michelc/blog2/_posts/2019-10-15-crud-with-express-postgresql-10-steps.md

 ```
 E:\> cd Code
-E:\Code> mkdir AppTest
+E:\Code> mkdir AppTestPG
 ```

-This creates a sub-folder "AppTest" in my "E:\Code" directory that is used to test different things.
+This creates a sub-folder "AppTestPG" in my "E:\Code" directory that is used to test different things.

 ### Open the folder with Visual Code

-Always on the command line, launch Visual Code to open the "AppTest" folder:
+Always on the command line, launch Visual Code to open the "AppTestPG" folder:

 ```
-E:\Code> cd AppTest
+E:\Code> cd AppTestPG
-E:\Code\AppTest> code .
+E:\Code\AppTestPG> code .
 ```

 From there, the Windows command prompt is no longer useful and can be closed.
 The rest will take place in Visual Code or in its terminal.